-- Section 1 Outlines the scope of this document and provides a general introduction. - Section 2 Lists references and applicable documents. - Section 3 Provides a definition of terms, acronyms, and abbreviations for this document. - Section 4 Gives an overview of the MPEG-H Audio System for ATSC 3.0. - Section 5 Specifies MPEG-H Audio for ATSC 3.0 - Annex A Provides examples of File Format structures - Annex B Describes Decoder Guidelines for MPEG-H Audio
+- Section 1 Outlines the scope of this document and provides a general introduction. - Section 2 Lists references and applicable documents. - Section 3 Provides definitions of terms, acronyms, and abbreviations for this document. - Section 0 Gives an overview of the MPEG-H Audio System for ATSC 3.0. - Section 5 Specifies MPEG-H Audio for ATSC 3.0. - Annex A: Describes Decoder Guidelines for MPEG-H Audio.